TheArchitect19/TheArchitect19/README.md

 I build backend systems that handle real load — not toy demos.

-The work I'm proudest of usually looks boring from the outside: a sharded write path that doesn't fall over at **1B rows**, a workflow engine that uses **Kahn's algorithm** because cycles are bugs not features, a **300M parameter SLM** I trained from scratch on my laptop because I wanted to *actually* understand transformers — not import them.
+The work I'm proudest of usually looks boring from the outside: a sharded write path that doesn't fall over at **1B rows**, a workflow engine that uses **Kahn's algorithm** because cycles are bugs not features, a **300M parameter SLM model** I trained from scratch on my laptop because I wanted to *actually* understand transformers — not import them.

 I don't care about being right.
 I care about systems that stay up at 3am.